Urbanisation as a megatrend

 Supplying this rapidly growing number of people with housing space, water, food and energy, as well as access to sources of income, education, healthcare and transport, is posing great challenges for the international community.
 At the same time, we must protect global public goods and preserve public security and stability.
 While cities are a significant contributor to global climate change, they offer enormous potential for effective climate protection measures.

-The way in which national and local governments and the international community approach the challenges of urbanisation has a direct impact on the realisation of the global post-2015 sustainable development goals, as well as direct and indirect consequences for Germany.
+The way in which we approach the opportunities and challenges of urbanisation has a direct impact on the realisation of the global sustainable development goals, as well as direct and indirect consequences for Germany.

 If sustainable solutions for designing urban spaces are found, then Germany stands to benefit.
 German expertise is a prominent feature in all areas relating to urbanisation, and is increasingly in demand among our partners.
 German businesses, politicians and academics can play their part in shaping the tremendous process of urbanisation in the world.

 In order to help German partners outside the Federal Government keep abreast of the federal ministries’ international activities in the area of urbanisation, we offer information on selected international activities undertaken by the German Government in the area of international urbanisation.